-If you are keen for the challenge, Sam Travel Peru has the Choquequirao trek, that will exhilarate your senses and challenge you to the core physically and mentally.
-Be prepared for the remoteness and inaccessibility of this Inca City ruin that is located at 3,050m/10006ft above sea level in the Cusco region of the Province, La Convención.
-The twin city to Machu Picchu but 3 times larger, yet purely untouched and recluse, although not as quite impressive as Machu Picchu, it has a very similar structure and architecture.
+If you are keen for a challenge, Sam Travel Peru has the Choquequirao trek, that will exhilarate your senses and challenge you to the core physically and mentally.
+Be prepared for the remoteness and inaccessibility of this Inca City ruin that is located at (3,050m/10,006ft) above sea level in the province of La Convencion.
+The twin city to Machu Picchu but 3 times larger yet purely untouched and recluse.
+Although not as quite impressive as Machu Picchu, it has a very similar structure and architecture.
 A new adventure that you definitely must visit.

 The Choquequirao trek to Machu Picchu – a quiet, unpaved dirt trail challenging – yet mesmerizing in beauty, daringly adventurous – that provides a unique alternative to the busy Inca Trail.
 The trekker’s port hole of opportunity to visit both Choquequirao and Machu Picchu.